 We welcome prescreening calls to ensure your client is a good fit for travel before introducing the topic of transportation.
 Considerations to know ahead of time is whether we'll have a bilingual driver available (sometimes we do), whether we'll have a child car seat available, timing to depart, and if your client meets our criteria for travel.
 Our focus for travelers from shelter driven by car is ideal parents with children and clients with an impairement that would make public transit difficult.

 Shelter clients without children requesting travel may be offered a bus pass.
-Bus passes must be booked one week in advance of departure to reduce our costs.
-A photo ID is required.
-Baggage is typically limited to 1 checked suitcase/bag, 1 small carry-on/lap bag and 1 purse.
-Checking one extra suitcase can be done at the check-in counter.
-Greyhound charges $15 for that.
-See their baggage policy here: https://www.greyhound.com/en/help-and-info/travel-info/baggage Families to Freedom is unable to pay for extra baggage.
+Bus passes are typically booked one week in advance of departure.
+A photo ID may be required.
+Baggage restrictions may apply for how much luggage is allowed.
+Any single suitcase, bag or box must weigh under 50 lbs.
+Families to Freedom is unable to pay for travel costs with excess baggage and unable to ship items left behind.
 We will make arrangements for shelter client's ride to the bus station.

 We may limit shelter to shelter travel to 200 miles or less unless the receiving shelter confirms they will hold space for as long as needed for arrival.
 This ensures the client's travel can be completed before the receiving shelter's space becomes unavailable.